-Welcome to Buckingham's Retinue, one of the more authentic re-enactment groups for the period 1450-1500.
-Our society is a non profit orgainsation that exists to reconstruct and re-enact late medieval life, recreating the period known as 'The Wars of the Roses'.
+Welcome to Buckingham's Retinue, one of the more authentic medieval re-enactment groups for the period 1450-1500.
+Our society is a non profit orgainsation that exists to reconstruct and re-enact late medieval and early tudor life, recreating the period known as 'The Wars of the Roses'.

 Please feel free to contact us.

-Next event is Towton, and Kyle (ever a glutton for punishment) is walking to the battlefield from York, in full kit as soldiers would have actually done at the time.
+Next re-enactment event is medieval battle of Towton, and Kyle (ever a glutton for punishment) is walking to the battlefield from York, in full medieval kit as soldiers would have actually done at the time.

 Next on Channel 4 evening of Sunday 22nd March, there will be a special programme "Richard III: The Return of the King" to mark the procession of Richard III to his final resting place in Leicester Cathedral.
 Members of the group will be involved in the commemoration ceremony that takes place at Bosworth as part of this event.

-Finally we will be filming in late March for a new TV programme that is still under wraps, but expected to be shown later in the year.
+Finally we will be filming some of our medieval re-enactment in late March for a new TV programme that is still under wraps, but expected to be shown later in the year.